gantoreno/bango/README.md

 ### Controllers

 Creating a controller is simple and easy, only place a new file under the `controllers` directory, following the pattern of `<controllername>Controller.php` (for example, `HomeController.php`, using PascalCase), extend the `Controller` class (remember to include it from the `Bango` namespace), and create your methods inside.
-As convention, if the controller is intended to render a view, you'll create an `index` method, calling `self::create_view` inside.
+As convention, if the controller is intended to render a view, you'll create an `index` method, calling `self::createView` inside.

 Inside `AboutController.php`: